The Little Rock Brew Scene

 Little Rock has a vibrant craft beer scene and many breweries can be found around and near the city to enjoy.
 Below are a few options to check out!

 This brewery in Little Rock started it all.
 The location opened in 1993 and since then it has been a go to spot for beer, pizza, and live music.
 As the oldest brew pub in the state, this venue at 923 W. 7th Street is a culinary landmark and you can find beer that pays tribute to the state here such as their Quapaw Quarter Porter, a porter named after a historic section of Little Rock, and 6 Bridges Cream Ale, a golden ale named after the six famous bridges of Little Rock including the Clinton Presidential Park Bridge, Junction Bridge, Main Street Bridge, Broadway Bridge, Big Dam Bridge, and Two Rivers Bridge.

 This brewery at 600 N. Broadway Street in North Little Rock makes beer in the traditional methods of European brewers, using only two-row malted barley, hops, yeast and Arkansas water.
-The Arkansas Ale House is an on-site restaurant that has European pub fare with a Southern twist.
-Free brewery tours are also available here.
+A taproom, pub and patio are onsite to enjoy.

 This brewery at 314 Maple Street in North Little Rock is located in the Argenta Arts District.
 The company is named after the Mississippi Flyway, the famous bird migratory route.
-The venue always has 11 Flyway beers on tap and they have a large tasting room with outdoor seating.
-Their menu includes bar food like sandwiches and appetizers.
+The venue has seasonal and year-round beers on tap and they have a large tasting room with outdoor seating as well as food offerings.